Managing Calls through the Web Interface

 To call a subscriber, including adding them to an ongoing group conference, enter their IP address and URL in the section, select the protocol, and click the button.
 In the section, you can add participants from the address book.

-By clicking Add participant, a window with contact lists from the address book will open.
-Select the required contact and click .
+Clicking Add participant will open a window with contact lists from the address book.
+Select the desired contact and click

 # Content Sharing